-Figure I-I: Regional Map
+Figure 1-1: Regional Location

-I.2 Purpose of the Housing Element
+1.2 Purpose of the Housing Element

 The 2023-2031 Oakland Housing Element is one component of a larger effort: an update to the City of Oakland General Plan.
 The General Plan Update will create Oakland's 2045 General Plan and is a "once-in-a-generation" opportunity for all Oaklanders to work together to create a visionary blueprint for the city's future over the next 20 years.
-The Oakland 2045 General Plan will be made up of several "elements" covering a wide range of topics important to the future of Oakland, including environmental justice, land use, transportation, open space, noise, conservation, and safety.
+The Oakland 2045 General Plan will be made up of several "elements" covering a wide range of topics important to the future of Oakland, including environmental justice, land use and, transportation, open space, noise, conservation, and safety.

 The 2023-2031 Housing Element sets forth the City's housing priorities and goals-as well as its vision for both short- and long-term development-to create a fair and just city.
 The actions proposed by this Housing Element cover a wide range of housing issues but are largely focused on addressing two major issues: the City's shortfall of housing production and affirmatively undoing past patterns of exclusivity.
 State law mandates that the Housing Element be updated every eight years to reflect changing conditions, community objectives, and goals.
-The key components of the Housing Element include an evaluation of whether the City has sufficient zoned capacity to accommodate required housing production at all affordability levels, an assessment of whether the geographic distribution of that capacity will either further entrench or help to ameliorate existing patterns of segregation, and finally a set of programs and policies to address shortfalls and reduce identified constraints to the maintenance, improvement, and development of housing.
+The key components of the Housing Element include an evaluation of whether the City has sufficient zoned capacity to accommodate required housing production at all affordability levels, an assessment of whether the geographic distribution of that capacity will either further entrench or help to ameliorate existing patterns of segregation, and finally a set of programs and policies to address any shortfalls and to reduce identified constraints to the maintenance, improvement, and development of housing.
+This Housing Element also provides an evaluation of the 2015-2023 Housing Element, including an assessment of prior programs and strategies.